 9 For the commandments, “You shall not commit adultery,” “You shall not murder,” “You shall not steal,” “You shall not bear false witness,” “You shall not covet,” and if there is any other commandment, are all summed up in this saying, namely, “You shall love your neighbor as yourself.”

 Verse nine singles out six commandments that manifest love in concrete terms.
 These commands also show acts that reveal a person who does not truly love others.

 “For” shows the logical connection to verse eight.
 This verse demonstrates that the fulfillment of the Ten Commandments that relate to our neighbors is interrelated with love.
 This verse shows how love obeys the law.

-Paul here began to quote four or five of the Ten Commandments (Ex 20:13-15, 17, all related to the second table—our relationship to our neighbors).
-He quotes the seventh, sixth, eighth, and tenth commandments in that order.
+Paul here quotes four of five of the Ten Commandments in the second table (Ex 20:13-15, 17).
+The second table relates to how we treat our neighbors.
+He quoted the seventh, sixth, eighth, and tenth commandments in that order.
 The upshot of the following commandments is not to take unfair advantage of others.
 Love treats people fairly.

 “You shall not commit adultery,”

 The command not to commit adultery has to do with the principle of liberty for a person’s mate.
 Adultery violates the spouse.
 Love will not violate our mate or exploit another person sexually (Ge 39:8-9).
 The person’s partner then has liberty to know that his mate faithfully keeps this standard of the law.

 People in a society free of murderers are free to live in peace in their community.
 Love does not violate the value of life.
 Love does not take a human life for selfish reasons.

 Not stealing is a tacit recognition of the right to own capital.
 Biblically, people have the right to own things.
 Jesus’ parables show that it is right to possess capital and gain interest from it.
 The Bible does warn against usury but not capital itself.
 If we borrow from a bank, we expect fair interest rates, not usury.